Key Takeaways

 Maximum Security Deposit Limit

-There’s a limit to how much security deposit you can ask a tenant in New Jersey.
-The amount must not exceed the equivalent of 1.5X the monthly rent.
+There’s a limit to how much security deposit you can ask of a tenant in New Jersey.
+The maximum security deposit amount must not exceed the equivalent of 1.5X the monthly rent as per New Jersey security deposit laws.

 Suppose, for instance, that you are charging tenants a monthly rent of, say, $2,000.
-Per the state law, it means that you cannot ask the tenant to pay you anything exceeding $3000 as a security deposit.
+Per the state law and legal requirements, it means that you cannot ask the tenant to pay you anything exceeding $3000 as a security deposit, as that would exceed the maximum amount.

 You may increase a security deposit annually during tenancy by up to 10% of the current deposit amount.
 The total deposit, after any increase, still may not exceed 1.5 times the monthly rent.